 Samantha Barks will take up the role of ice queen Elsa while Stephanie McKeon will appear as sister princess Anna.

 They’ll be joined by Obioma Ugoala as Kristoff, Oliver Ormson as Prince Hans, Richard Frame as Duke of Weselton, Craig Gallivan as Olaf with Mikayla Jade and Ashley Birchall sharing the role of Sven.

-Making up the ensemble are Cameron Burt, Hannah Fairclough, Danielle Fiamanya (first cover Elsa), Joe Griffiths-Brown, Emily Lane, Jason Leigh Winter, Emily Mae (Bulda), Jacob Maynard, Gabriel Mokake (King Agnarr), Leisha Mollyneaux, Sarah O'Connor (first cover Anna), Joshua St. Clair (Pabbie), Jacqui Sanchez (Queen Iduna), Jak Skelly (Oaken/Bishop), Jake Small, Isabel Snaas and Monica Swayne.
+Making up the ensemble are Cameron Burt, Hannah Fairclough, Danielle Fiamanya (first cover Elsa), Chris Fung, Joe Griffiths-Brown, Emily Lane, Jason Leigh Winter, Emily Mae (Bulda), Jacob Maynard, Gabriel Mokake (King Agnarr), Leisha Mollyneaux, Sarah O’Connor (first cover Anna), Joshua St. Clair (Pabbie), Jacqui Sanchez (Queen Iduna), Jak Skelly (Oaken/Bishop), Jake Small, Isabel Snaas, Kerry Spark and Monica Swayne.